-Palm Beach County receives extra $12.5 Million for rental assistance
+Palm Beach County receives extra $12.5 million for rental assistance

 Since the start of the pandemic, the Community Services Department has spent $135 Million in American Rescue Plan dollars and has processed more than 29,000 applications.

-“These dollars are there to help them through these troublesome times and we want to be there to assist where we can,” said Green.
+"These dollars are there to help them through these troublesome times and we want to be there to assist where we can," Green said.